 Directed by Alma Har’el, Honey Boy tells a story of a child TV star and his father.
 The cast includes Shia LaBeouf, Lucas Hedges, and Noah Jupe.
 It turns out this is personal for Shia LaBeouf, who wrote the screenplay for the film based on his life story.

 We love a good, heart racing tale of conspiracy any day.
 The film unravels the story of an investigator who seeks to expose the truth.
 Directing and screenplay by Scott Z. Burns.
 The cast also includes Adam Driver and Annette Bening.

 With such a cute name, it is surprising to learn the synopsis of the film.
-Sweetheart tells the story of a woman who finds herself stranded in a tropical Island and forced to face a malevolent force each night.
-With such a small cast and few locations, we hope to see what creepy force is present on the Island.
+Sweetheart tells the story of a woman who finds herself stranded on a tropical Island and is pressured to face a malevolent force each night.
+With such a small cast and few locations, we hope to see what the creepy presence on the Island actually is.

 The tale of two women with a love for a good punchline.
 They are separated by culture but find a way to unite for the good of the talk show.
 The cast includes Emma Thompson, John Lithgow, Mindy Kaling, and Paul Walter.
 This is a comedy movie and we just want to see where it leads.